Written by Owner Anna - 13 / 10 / 20

-The accusation that I am transphobic and that I have severely mistreated my staff over the past week is something that requires a longer explanation.
+The accusation that I am transphobic based on an email I had written, and that I severely mistreated my staff by threatening their social security both require a longer explanation.
 Here is the full email I wrote to Henry back in February, 6 months ago.
-I had never met Henry before he wrote to me asking if Happy Maki would help with the fundraising for his transition surgery:
+I had never met Henry before, they wrote to me asking if Happy Maki would help with the fundraising for his transition surgery:

 Lovely to hear from you, we love having you guys as neighbours and I'm glad you get on well with the team they are a great bunch.